CISecurity/ControlsAssessmentSpecification/control-2/control-2.5.rst

 Operations
 ----------
 #.
 Using Input 1 identify and note assets capable of supporting allowlisting software (some assets may not enable third-party software installation or otherwise have constrained environments precluding the use of allowlisting software) (M1).
 #.
-Using the output from Operation 1 and Input 2
+Using the output from Operation 1 and authorizes software inventory from Input 2
 	#.
 Identify and note allowlisting capable assets with allowlisting software installed (M2)
 	#.
 Identify and note allowlisting capable assets without allowlisting software installed (M3)
 #.
 For each asset with allowlisting software installed (M2) from Operation 2 use Input 3 to check and